zadid15/zadid15/README.md

 # Hi there👋!
 I'm Zadid

-I am a student currently studying at Vocational High School TI Pelita Nusantara, majoring in Software Engineering.
-I have a huge passion for technology and enjoy working with both front-end and back-end technologies.
-I am always eager to stay updated on the latest trends in the industry and love exploring new ideas and solutions.
+I have a strong passion for technology and enjoy working with both front-end and back-end technologies.
+Always eager to stay updated on the latest industry trends, I love exploring new ideas and innovative solutions.
 Let’s connect!

 <div align="center">
   <picture>